 Formed in 1991, the International Institute of Marine Surveying (IIMS) is an award-winning, independent, non-political organisation promoting the professionalism, recognition and training of marine surveyors worldwide.
 The Institute is widely regarded as the leading worldwide professional body for the marine surveying profession.

 The IIMS defines marine surveying as: “The service provided to maritime and transport organisations in general and the production of guidance reports for all other bodies connected with maritime operations or maritime trade”.

-• Professional training courses for marine surveyors
+- Professional training courses and online seminars for marine surveyors